ZayaanZone/AnyDebug/README.md

 The entry is `Details page` -> `Properties`, which shows all exported properties in a view.
 These properties are annotated with `ViewDebug.ExportedProperty`.

+## Quick setting

+Add the quick setting button to notification control panel, you can toggle the state of the hook.

 ## Max window

 When the window is maximized, just drag the bottom bar and fling it to turn it back into a mini window.